 - Easy to use

-- The product has just enough solution to work on one iron.
+- The product has just enough fluid to use it only once.
 However, there is a larger sized product available if you need to clean more than one iron.
-You can even buy multiple packs of the smaller tubes.
+You can even buy multiple packs of smaller tubes.

 Rowenta Iron Cleaner

 An all-in-one soleplate cleaner, Rowenta comes along with a handy applicator and a cloth to help bring your iron back to life with just one swipe!

 - Works on a variety of soleplate materials